-Action-Based Extensibility (ABX) uses streamlined scripts of code within Cloud Assembly to automate extensibility actions.
+Action-Based Extensibility uses streamlined scripts of code within Cloud Assembly to automate extensibility actions.

-You can create these scripts of code within Cloud Assembly and assign them to subscriptions.
-Similarly to workflows, the ABX script is triggered by the occurrence of an event as specified in the subscription.
-These ABX scripts are used for more lightweight and simple automation of tasks and steps.
+You can create these extensibility action scripts of code within Cloud Assembly and assign them to subscriptions.
+Similarly to workflows, the extensibility action script triggers when a event specified by a subscription occurs.
+Extensibility action scripts are used for more lightweight and simple automation of tasks and steps.
 They are also hosted on the cloud as opposed workflows which are hosted on-prem using a vRealize Orchestrator client and server.

-A simple and easy way to reuse Action templates, which contain reusable parameterized actions.
+A way to reuse action templates, which contain reusable parameterized actions.

 You can create extensibility actions by either writing a user-defined action script code or importing a predefined script code as a zip package.
 Action-Based Extensibility supports both Node.js and Python run-time environments and relies on Amazon Web Services (AWS) Lambda.
 Therefore, you must have an active subscription with IAM configuration, and AWS as an endpoint in Cloud Assembly.
 For information on getting started with AWS Lambda, see ABX: Serverless Extensibility of Cloud Assembly Services.